 - When you can’t take it anymore, you walk out … or lash out.

 Until you engage in a conversation with her, she will wonder if you care about her.
 She feels alone and worried, so she will escalate her efforts to make contact with you.
 And her increasing efforts to talk with you – about something that’s important to her – will feel like “nagging” to you.

 The solution is …

-The next time she brings up the subject again, do these three things:
+The next time she brings up the subject again, follow these 5 steps:

 - Stop what you’re doing and look into her eyes as she speaks.
 You may feel frustrated, I know, but do your best to convey – without words – that she matters to you.

 - Allow for the possibility that you may not be hearing accurately what she’s trying to tell you.
 (That’s most often the case.)

 - Say, “Can you pause for a minute?
 I want to make sure I’m understanding what you’re saying.”

 - Then play back what you heard her say, followed by these three questions, waiting for her response and repeating her response after each question.

 - What do you think she is feeling?
 Angry, sad, hurt, afraid, guilty, ashamed, or happy.
 If you can only see her as angry and controlling, you may be missing the point.
 Instead, look for her vulnerability and respond kindly to that emotion instead.
 Don’t worry.
 You’ll get better at this over time.